🔷Point Cloud Normal Estimation

 Functional Description

-This operator is used to estimate the surface normal vector for each point in the input point cloud data.
+This operator is used to estimate surface normal vectors for each point in input point cloud data.

-A normal vector is a 3D vector perpendicular to the local surface at a point, representing the orientation of that point.
+A normal vector is a three-dimensional vector perpendicular to the local surface where a point is located, representing the orientation of that point.

-The operator uses a K-Nearest Neighbors based method: for each point in the point cloud, it finds its K nearest neighbors, then fits a local plane through these neighbors.
-The normal vector of this plane is used as the estimated normal vector for that point.
+The operator uses a K-nearest neighbor based method: for each point in the point cloud, it finds its nearest K neighboring points, then fits a local plane through these neighboring points.
+The normal vector of this plane serves as the normal vector estimate for that point.

 Usage Scenarios

-• Feature Extraction: Normal vectors and their distribution are important geometric features that can be used for tasks like point cloud matching, segmentation, and recognition.
+• Feature Extraction: Normal vectors and their distribution are important geometric features that can be used for point cloud matching, segmentation, and recognition tasks.

 • Plane Fitting and Detection: Normal vector information helps identify and segment planar regions.

-• Surface Analysis: Analyze surface curvature, smoothness, etc., of an object.
+• Surface Analysis: Analyze object surface curvature, smoothness, etc.

-Pointcloud : Input point cloud or list of point clouds, containing only XYZ coordinate information.
+Point Cloud: Input point cloud or point cloud list containing only XYZ coordinate information.

 Parameter Description

-• Viewpoint Importance: It is crucial to set the correct viewpoint to ensure consistent normal vector directions.
+• Viewpoint Importance: Must set correct viewpoint to ensure normal vector direction consistency.

 Viewpoint